-In addition to the strong graphical effect of the landscapes, the colour nuances in autumn make the photographer’s heartbeat faster.
-During this photo tour to the north of Iceland, we have good chances to photograph the Northern Lights.
+In addition to the strong graphical effect of the landscapes of Iceland, the colour nuances in autumn make the photographer’s heartbeat faster.
+During this photo tour to the north of Iceland, you have good chances to photograph the Northern Lights.

 We limit ourselves to the north of the island between Hvammstangi and Egilstadir.
 Mountains, volcanoes, geysers and the vast coastal line characterize the landscape here.
-In Husavik we will have the opportunity to go whale watching.
+In Husavik you will have the opportunity to go whale watching.
 The waterfalls and rivers, some of which are frozen in the fall, are also impressive.
-With a bit of luck, we may also see the northern lights dancing in the night sky.
+With a bit of luck, you may also see the Northern Lights dancing in the night sky.

-We end the tour on the Reykjanes peninsula.
+The tour ends on the Reykjanes peninsula.
 There are many photographic sights to admire.
 In addition to the volcanic geothermal fields, lighthouses and imposing coastal formations are great photo motifs.

 Do you want to experience a great trip where you can fully concentrate on taking photos and experiencing wonderful moments?
 Then Amazing Views is the right place for you.
 Everything was perfectly organised on our Lofoten trip.
 Jenny and Cody looked after us wonderfully throughout the whole trip.
 Thanks to them both, we got the best out of the most varied weather conditions.
 As a great bonus, I was able to meet some wonderful new colleagues during the week.
 To summarise: we had a wonderful time with lots of unique pictures....you guys are amazing.

-After flights from Germany or Switzerland to Keflavik we will pick up our four-wheel drive vehicle there.
-We then drive to our accommodation in Reykjavik.
-Perhaps we will be able to photograph northern lights already in the first evening.
+After arriving in Keflavik, we pick up our four-wheel drive vehicle.
+You then drive to our accommodation in Reykjavik.
+Perhaps you will be able to photograph your first aurora today.

-We drive north along the ring road.
-On the way, we have the opportunity to photograph lava fields, watercourses and great views of the mountains.
+You drive north along the ring road.
+On the way, you have the opportunity to photograph lava fields, watercourses and great views of the mountains.
 Icelandic horses on the pastures along the road are also always very desirable photo motifs.

-In the evening we try to photograph the Hvitserkur rock at sunset, and later with the northern lights.
+In the evening you try to photograph the Hvitserkur rock at sunset, and later with the Northern Lights.

-Our hotel is located only few kilometers away from the famous Hvitserkur basalt cliffs.
-This allows us to photograph this fantastic sight at sunrise, sunset and also at night during the Northern Lights.
-In the vicinity of our hotel there are also very beautiful waterfalls and the barren Vatnsnes peninsula with lighthouses and a seal colony on the west coast.
+The famous Hvitserkur basalt rock is not far away.
+This allows you to photograph this fantastic sight at sunrise, sunset and also at night during the Northern Lights.
+In the vicinity there are also beautiful waterfalls and the barren Vatnsnes peninsula with lighthouses and a colony of seals on the west coast.

 Hvítserkur is a basalt rock on the east coast of the Vatnsnes peninsula in the northwest of Iceland.
 The approximately 15-metre-high rock, which is hollowed out in two places, is located on Húnafjörður and is a nesting site for various bird species, such as kittiwakes and fulmars.

-We leave the N1 ring road and drive along the north coast.
-We stop in the small picturesque village of Siglufjördur and the fishing port of Dalvik.
+You leave the N1 ring road and drive along the north coast.
+You stop in the small picturesque village of Siglufjördur and the fishing port of Dalvik.
 In the afternoon we reach Akureyri.
 Our hotel is located outside the town.

-On our onward journey, we visit the old peat farm Laufas and the small fishing village of Grenavik.
-From there we continue through barren valley landscapes to Godafoss.
+On our onward journey, you visit the old peat farm Laufas and the small fishing village of Grenivik.
+From there you continue through barren valley landscapes to Godafoss.
 Our hotel is located in the immediate vicinity of the impressive and beautiful waterfall.

-Today we try to photograph the sunset and the northern lights over Godafoss.
+Today you try to photograph the sunset and the Northern lights over Godafoss.

-Today we spend most of the day with landscape photography.
-Godafoss and the inland Aldeyjarfoss are our photo locations, which we want to photograph in the best light.
-If the weather forecast is good, we will try to photograph Aldeyjarfoss early in the morning.
+Today you spend most of the day with landscape photography.
+Godafoss and the inland Aldeyjarfoss are our photo locations, which you want to photograph in the best light.
+If the weather forecast is good, you will try to photograph Aldeyjarfoss early in the morning.
 Aurora hunting is planned also for the evening.

 Today’s drive is short.
-On the way, we visit an old Icelandic farm with a beautiful little church.
+On the way, you visit an old Icelandic farm with a beautiful little church.
 Husavik has a very picturesque harbor.
-In the afternoon we plan a whale watching tour (optional) in the fjord.
+In the afternoon an optional whale watching tour in the fjord is planned.
 Humpback whales, blue whales and dolphins can often be seen here.
 The small lighthouse north of Husavik is a perfect spot for aurora borealis.

-From Husavik we follow the north coast of the island and arrive at Asbyrgi.
+From Husavik you follow the north coast of the island and arrive at Asbyrgi.
 The horseshoe-shaped Ásbyrgi gorge is part of the Jökulsárgljúfur National Park in North Iceland.
-From here we follow the river Jökulsá á Fjöllum and reach three impressive waterfalls: Hafragilsfoss, Dettifoss and Selfoss.
+From here you follow the river Jökulsá á Fjöllum and reach three impressive waterfalls: Hafragilsfoss, Dettifoss and Selfoss.

-We can spend the sunset at one of these three waterfalls.
-We continue south and shortly before we meet the ring road again, we reach our accommodation located in a secluded area.
+You can spend the sunset at one of these three waterfalls.
+Afterwords you continue south and shortly before you meet the ring road again, we reach our accommodation located in a secluded area.
 In the event of aurora borealis, we choose one of the waterfalls as a photo location.

-If the forecast is good, we can drive to one of the impressive waterfalls again at sunrise.
-We then continue north-east to Studlagil Canyon.
+If the forecast is good, you can drive to one of the impressive waterfalls again at sunrise.
+You then continue north-east to Studlagil Canyon.
 The canyon has basalt columns on both sides and offers a spectacular landscape.
-We take photos of the canyon at sunset, and also visit the canyon at night when the Northern Lights may occur.
+You take photos of the canyon at sunset, and also visit the canyon at night when the Northern Lights may occur.

-After the sunrise photo shoot and breakfast, we head west again.
-Our destinations are the Hverir geothermal field, the Viti crater in the Krafla area and Lake Myvatn (Mücken) with its many volcanic rocks and islands.
+After the sunrise photo shoot and breakfast, you head west again.
+Destinations are the Hverir geothermal field, the Viti crater in the Krafla area and Lake Myvatn (Mücken) with its many volcanic rocks and islands.
 Myvatn is our destination for the day.

 Today an optional excursion by super jeep to Askja stands on the plan (not included).

-From Myvatn we drive to the west of the island.
-We reach the small town of Varmahlid via Godafoss and Akureyri.
-On the way, we make various photo stops along the ring road.
+From Myvatn you drive to the west of the island.
+You reach the small town of Varmahlid via Godafoss and Akureyri.
+On the way, you make various photo stops along the ring road.
 There is an old wooden and peat church near our accommodation.

-We explore some of the many photographic highlights on the west side of the Reykjanes Peninsula.
+You explore some of the many photographic highlights on the west side of the Reykjanes Peninsula.
 There are volcanoes, geothermal fields, rocky peaks in the raging surf, historic churches, lighthouses and much more.
-In the evening we will go again for aurora hunting.
+In the evening you will go again for aurora hunting.

 The photo tour ends today.
-We drive to the airport for the return flight to Germany/Switzerland.
+We drive to the airport for the return journey.

 During the photo tour North Iceland, you will stay in hotels, guesthouses and farms that are ideally located close to the photo spots.